 Purdue lands USC transfer offensive lineman

-Purdue football is bulking up on the line of scrimmage, netting a commitment from USC transfer offensive lineman Micah Banuelos, he announced on Instagram.
+Purdue continues to do work in the trenches, landing USC transfer offensive lineman Makai Saina, according to On3’s Pete Nakos.

-Banuelos was recruited to USC and coached by now Purdue offensive coordinator Josh Henson, before he departed to join Barry Odom’s staff in West Lafayette, as well as offensive line coach Zach Crabtree.
-The redshirt sophomore was a three-star recruit in the 2023 class, choosing the Trojans over offers from Oregon, Texas A&M, Cal, Nebraska, Washington and others.
+Saina has ties to the Purdue staff, having been recruited by Josh Henson and Zach Crabtree when the Purdue offensive coordinator and offensive line coach were at USC previously.
+The Arlington, Texas, native was a four-star recruit in the 2024 recruiting class, choosing the Trojans over offers from Texas A&M, Texas, Auburn, Arkansas, Florida State, LSU, Georgia, Miami, Michigan, Ole Miss, Oregon, Penn State, and others.

-After playing sparingly across his first two seasons with the Trojans, Banuelos got his first taste of extended action in 2025.
-He suited up in seven games, which included five starts.
-He primarily slotted in at left guard, but also started at right guard against Georgia Southern early in the year.
-He finished the season with a 59.1 pass blocking grade, allowing just one sack in 221 pass blocking snaps for USC.
+Saina did not suit up in a game for the Trojans in his two years with the program, but now gets a fresh start in West Lafayette with a Purdue team looking to replace three departed starters from its offensive line.

 Top 10